MicrosoftDocs/cloud-adoption-framework/docs/scenarios/unified-operations/strategy.md

 **Practice frictionless development,** supporting both disconnected and connected use cases.

-Hybrid and multi-cloud environments is the most common reality found across today's enterprise IT landscape.
-For most customers, moving to a hybrid and multi-cloud scenario simply embracing market reality, and motivated by a sound business strategy.
-The next decision for your organization would be committing to a distributed cloud computing model that can increase the speed of your cloud adoption and migration efforts.
+Hybrid and multi-cloud environments are the most common realities found across today's enterprise IT landscape.
+For most customers, moving to a hybrid and multi-cloud scenario simply means embracing market realities and being motivated by a sound business strategy.
+The next decision for your organization is committing to a distributed cloud computing model that can increase the speed of your cloud adoption and migration efforts.
 Initiating a cross-team effort to increase your cloud readiness with innovative cloud practices and technologies is the first step towards implementing one enterprise control plane.
-Consistently protect and monitor resources, standardize governance and security, and manage your operational processes on premises, multicloud, and edge.
+Consistently protect and monitor resources, standardize governance and security, and manage your operational processes on-premises, multicloud, and edge.
 Consider a hybrid and multicloud environment to manage your overall digital estate if you are planning a hybrid strategy by design for the next 12 months or longer.

-Work with your [cloud strategy team](<https://docs.microsoft.com/azure/cloud-adoption-framework/get-started/team/cloud-strategy>), to build the necessary skilling and processes to prepare the move to an enterprise control plane across hybrid, multi-cloud, and edge that encourages greater accountability within IT teams, empowers developer teams, and extends Azure-services to any infrastructure, anywhere.
+Work with your [cloud strategy team](<https://docs.microsoft.com/azure/cloud-adoption-framework/get-started/team/cloud-strategy>), to build the necessary skilling and processes to prepare the move to an enterprise control plane across hybrid, multicloud, and edge that encourages greater accountability within IT teams, empowers developer teams, and extends Azure-services to any infrastructure, anywhere.

 ## Unified operations motivations